KabirK-05/Data-Project/README.md

 Taking into account the buy in price to play the game, the expected number of points a player will win is -2.47.

-To showcase this is a 50-50 chance random game in beating someone if playing with others, the program simulated 2 players against each other.
+To showcase our game has a 1/n chance in beating someone if playing with n other people, the program simulated 2 players against each other.
 Player 1 won 4,966 times compared to player 2's 5,034.
 This is almost exactly 50-50 relative to each other.